An updated view on the ATOMKI nuclear anomalies: Introduction

 The paper is structured as the following.
 In Sec.~\ref{sec:review} we review the anomalous measurement of the ATOMKI experiment and the theoretical interpretation proposed so far.
 In Sec.~\ref{sec_sig} we describe the multipole expansion formalism while in Sec.~\ref{sec_X17} we present the results of the decay rates of the $^8$Be, $^4$He and $^{12}$C resonances for the various spin-parity assignment of the $X$ boson.
 We present our results in Sec.~\ref{sec:res} and we then conclude in Sec.~\ref{sec:conc}.
 We also add some appendices with more technical details.
 In App.~\ref{sec:app_num_table} we report some tables with the numerical values used throughout our analysis.
 In App.~\ref{app:sec_EM} we apply the multipole formalism to the electromagnetic case of real $\gamma$ emission and IPC, while in App.~\ref{qton} we derive the effective nuclear couplings from the $X$ boson couplings to quarks.
+In App.~\ref{appBev} we present how our results change by considering also the $^8$Be(17.64) excited state.
 In App.~\ref{NWAApp} we report useful formul\ae~for the cross section of nuclear resonance production.
 Finally in App.~\ref{sec_pheno} we collect the experimental bounds for the spin-1 case relevant for our study.